bUnit-dev/bUnit/docs/site/docs/providing-input/inject-services-into-components.md

 > [!NOTE]
 > The `AddSingleton()` method is only available on the `Services` collection if you **import the `Microsoft.Extensions.DependencyInjection` namespace in your test class**.

-The following sections demonstrate how to do.
+The following sections demonstrate how to do this.
 The examples we will cover will test the `<WeatherForecasts>` component listed below, which depends on the `IWeatherForecastService` service, injected in line 1:

 [!code-cshtml[WeatherForecasts.razor](../../../samples/components/WeatherForecasts.razor?highlight=1)]